MicrosoftDocs/cpp-docs/docs/windows/selecting-multiple-menus-or-menu-commands.md

 ## To select multiple menu commands

-You can select multiple menu names or menu commands to perform bulk operations such as deleting or changing properties.
+You can select multiple menu names or menu commands to run bulk operations such as deleting or changing properties.

 While holding down the **Ctrl** key, select the menus or submenu commands you want.